Skip to main content

 })({ id: "default" });

-That gives you: streaming over SSE with resume, conversation history, tool loops, atomic state operations, typed clientData to the client, error recovery, and lifecycle hooks.
+That gives you: streaming over SSE with resume, conversation history, tool loops, atomic state operations, typed client-visible state, error recovery, and lifecycle hooks.
 From that one definition.

 Every piece of logic — calling an LLM, validating input, choosing a path, composing a pipeline — is one of exactly four block kinds: